Koichi-Hatake/ImageRecoDemoApp/README.md

 This uses trained model by ImageNet as network model of neural network.
 These models are shared on following site.
 ImageNet Models: https://nnabla.readthedocs.io/en/latest/python/api/models/imagenet.html
-This application is supporting three networks in it.
+This application is supporting four networks in it.
 + ResNet-18
 + MobileNet
 + SENet-154